tomverchere/tomvercheremm/_portfolio/ik_solver.md

     alt: "placeholder image 3"
 ---

-I work with Andrew Scheuler on solving the IK model of high DOF robot arms analytically.
+I work with Andrew Schueler on solving the IK model of high DOF robot arms analytically.